pmeredit/mongo/src/mongo/db/modules/enterprise/docs/testing/jepsen.md

 need to be referred to SDP, and others to Replication.
 Tests which are listed as "Crashed" should be referred to SDP, while all others should be referred to Replication.

+## Typical Issues
+- In this [BF](https://jira.mongodb.org/browse/BF-29752), Jepsen failed due to use of unexpected consistency model and the analysis is helpful for identifying Jepsen issues.